UK Evaluation Society

-The UK Evaluation Society (UKES) was founded in 1994 and is the principle professional organisation for evaluation of social policy and programmes in the UK.
+The UK Evaluation Society (UKES) was founded in 1994 and is the principal professional organisation for evaluation of social policy and programmes in the UK.
 It is a member of the UK Academy of Social Sciences.
 Its president is Dr Kirstine Szifris (December 2023 until November 2026) and Executive Director is Nick Posford.
 UKES was registered as a charity on 27 November 2024.